sahiltyagi4/sahiltyagi4.github.io/index.md

 A researcher working at the intersection of deep learning, distributed systems and systems for ML/ML for systems.
 The focus of my Ph.D. studies is on building efficient computation and communication models to scale artificial neural networks across edge, cloud and high-performance computing (HPC).
 Currently working on topics like distributed training, federated learning, model compression, communication protocols optimized for deep learning, stream processing and differential privacy.

-Outside of research, I'm an amateur photographer mainly shooting wildlife and space.
+Outside of research, I'm an amateur photographer mostly shooting wildlife and space.
 [Here](https://www.flickr.com/photos/200009325@N03/) are some pictures.

 ---